To view "In

 iconic Guevara Mini Market and Sandwich Shop on Nablus Road near the

-Muslim entrepreneur with a Mao-Marxist leaning towards Ernesto Che, that Great
+A local Muslim entrepreneur with a Mao-Marxist leaning towards Ernesto Che, that

-conclusion on this image but know that I did enter this establishment and pay 7
+conclusion on this image but know that Idid enter this establishment and pay

-elim (shekelim is the correct plural form of shekel or more correctly, New Israeli
+7 shekelim (shekelim is the correct plural form of shekel or more correctly,

-Shekel, NIS and 7 NIS is equal to about US$2) for a big bottle of mango drink.
-I
+New Israeli Shekel, NIS and 7 NIS is equal to about US$2) for a big bottle of mango

-forget all about the admonishment about bargaining but how does a pilgrim go
+drink.
+I forget all about the admonishment about bargaining but how does a

 The next photo is of a well-stocked, warmly lit spice shop inside the Old City with